Youth stories | videos

 Kaylah’s visit to the Green Market Windhoek was an inspiring exploration of the city’s growing local food economy.
 She met Gloria, an entrepreneur producing artisan sauces made from locally grown vegetables, now stocked in local shops.
 Kaylah also engaged with a vendor who shared knowledge about the benefits of marula oil, from skincare to holistic wellness.
 Among the highlights was her first tasting of locally produced goat cheese, reflecting the diversity and quality of Namibian food products.
 Each interaction highlighted the creativity, skill, and resilience of Windhoek’s producers, reinforcing the value of supporting local enterprises.
 The visit demonstrated how markets like these play a vital role in strengthening sustainable livelihoods, promoting locally sourced products, and building a more resilient urban food system.

-Elaine Rittman: An Inspiration in the Food System.
+Elaine Rittman: An inspiration in the food system

 Submitted by Kaylah Cordom